 4. Analyze the Results

 After your test has been running long enough, you can often (not always) start to see a pattern.
-One way to see how a test is performing is by looking at the “Probability to be Best” section under “Reporting.”
+One way to see how a test is performing is by looking at the “Probability to Be Best” section under “Reporting.”
 If the percentage is 80 or above, it indicates a strong likelihood of becoming the winner over time.
-In this example, the probability to be best was 100% for our variant, which allowed us to have enough data to implement the variant on the live site.
+In this example, the “Probability to Be Best” was 100% for our variant, giving us enough data to implement the variant on the live site.

 There are two ways that Optimize displays the modeled conversion rate.
 One is in a box and whiskers plot, while the other is in a chart.